luizbizzio/refreshrate/README.md

-# Refresh Rate App 🖥️🔃
+# Refresh Rate Test 🖥️🔃
 ## Overview 🚀

-[Refresh Rate App](https://refreshrate.app) is your go-to tool for real-time monitoring of your screen's refresh rate and performance metrics.
+[Refresh Rate Test](https://refreshrate.app) is your go-to tool for real-time monitoring of your screen's refresh rate and performance metrics.
 Whether you're a gamer, developer, or just curious about your display's capabilities, our app helps you optimize your settings for the smoothest visual experience.

 - **📱 Cross-Platform:** Works seamlessly on both mobile and desktop devices.
 - **🌐 Offline Access:** Install as a web app and use it without an internet connection.